MojeeIO/Mojee/README.md

 Returns a new string with all matched `:short-codes:` replaced with the result from the `evaluator`.

 A basic use-case for the `evaluator` would be logging each emoji match.
-In the following sample we keep a simple count of the emoji shortcode matches that occur within a string.
+In the following sample, we keep a simple count of the emoji shortcode matches that occur within a string.

 #### Example